saiayn/saiayn/README.md

 ### I'm a Human Being and a part-time Developer.
  - 👯 I’m looking forward to collaborate with other developers. 👯
- - 🌌 Currently learning everything possible! 🌌
+ - 🌌 Currently learning everything possible. 🌌
  - 🏃🏻  Love running. 🏃🏻
 ### Get in touch with me: